For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • If CHECKED: The system will wipe all traces.
 The bounding boxes surrounding all untagged faces will be completely removed from the Asset.

 Then, save the changes so this takes effect for future Recognition.
-You can read more about Recognition feature here. arrow-up-right
+You can read more about Recognition feature here.

 Last updated